 If a U.S. Holder purchases notes for an amount greater than the sum of all amounts (other than qualified stated interest) payable with respect to the notes after the date of acquisition, the U.S. Holder is treated as having purchased the related notes with amortizable bond premium.
 A U.S. Holder generally may elect to amortize the premium from the purchase date to the maturity date of the notes under a constant yield method.
 Amortizable premium generally may be deducted against interest income on such notes and generally may not be deducted against other income.
 A U.S. Holder's basis in a note will be reduced by any premium amortization deductions.
 An election to amortize premium on a constant yield method, once made, generally applies to all debt obligations held or subsequently acquired by such U.S. Holder during the taxable year of the election and thereafter, and may not be revoked without IRS consent.
 For a U.S. Holder that did not elect to amortize bond premium, the amount of such premium will be included in such U.S. Holder's tax basis upon the sale of a note.
 In the case of a C\$ note, premium is computed in Canadian dollars.
-At the time amortized bond premium offsets interest income, foreign currency gain or loss (taxable as ordinary income or loss) will be realized on such amortized bond premium based on the difference between the spot rate of exchange on the date or dates such premium is recovered through interest payments on the C\$ note and the spot rate of exchange on the date or which the U.S. Holder acquired the C\$ note.
-For a U.S. Holder that did not elect to amortize bond premium, the amount of such premium will be included in such U.S. Holder that did not elect to amortize bond premium, the amount of such premium will be included in such U.S. Holder that did not elect to amortize bond premium, the amount of such premium will be included in such U.S. Holder that did not elect to amortize bond premium, the amount of such premium will be included in such U.S. Holder's tax basis upon the sale of a
+At the time amortized bond premium offsets interest income, foreign currency gain or loss (taxable as ordinary income or loss) will be realized on such amortized bond premium based on the difference between the spot rate of exchange on the date or dates such premium is recovered through interest payments on the C\$ note and the spot rate of exchange on the date on which the U.S. Holder acquired the C\$ note.
+For a U.S. Holder that did not elect to amortize bond premium, the amount of such premium will be included in such U.S. Holder's tax basis upon the sale of a C\$ note.